2nd Battalion, 11th Marines

-2nd Battalion of the 11th Marines ("Patriot") is an artillery battalion comprising three firing batteries (Echo, Fox, and Golf) and a Headquarters Battery.
+2nd Battalion, 11th Marines (2/11) is an artillery battalion comprising four firing batteries (Echo, Fox, Golf, and India) and a Headquarters Battery.
 The battalion is stationed at Marine Corps Base Camp Pendleton, California.
 Its primary weapon system is the M777 lightweight howitzer.
 The battalion was the first in the Marine Corps to fully transition from the M198 Howitzer.
 They fall under the command of the 11th Marine Regiment and the 1st Marine Division.

 Mission

 Provide direct support of the 11th Marine Regiment in time of conflict.
 That support may come in the traditional fashion of artillery support to maneuver forces, or by providing batteries to serve as provisional rifle companies.
 They also have the secondary mission of conducting civil-military operations or "CAG Ops".